Best private business loans in November 2024

 We reviewed a diverse range of leading private lenders for business loans to determine the overall best five private business loans.
 To make our list, private business lenders must meet the following criteria:

-• Minimum time in business: Options available to startups and companies who have been operating for up to 24 months.
+• Minimum time in business: We prioritized lenders who had options available to startups and companies who have been operating for 24 months or less.

-• Minimum credit score: Personal credit score requirements of 650 or lower.
+• Minimum credit score: We chose lenders with personal credit score requirements of 650 or lower.

-• Maximum loan amounts: A range of funding amounts, with maximum limits as high as $150,000 to $2 million.
+• Maximum loan amounts: We looked for lenders who offer a wide range of funding amounts, with maximum limits as high as $5 million.

-• Rates and terms: We prioritize lenders with competitive rates, limited fees, flexible repayment terms, a range of loan amounts and APR discounts.
+• Rates and terms: We prioritized lenders with competitive rates, limited fees, flexible repayment terms, a range of loan amounts and APR discounts.

-• Repayment experience: We consider each lender’s reputation and overall business practices.
-We also favor lenders that report to all major credit bureaus, offer reliable customer service and provide customer perks, like free business classes, bonus rewards and early payoff discounts.
+• Repayment experience: We considered each lender’s reputation and overall business practices.
+We also favored lenders that report to all major credit bureaus, offer reliable customer service and provide customer perks, like free business classes, bonus rewards and early payoff discounts.